Gift Card And Incentive Card Market Size and Share

 By Industry of Application: Electronics Surge Reflects Tech-Driven Consumption

-Food & Beverages stays in pole position on frequency and small-ticket suitability with a 28.4% share of the global gift card market size in 2024 but faces share pressure as consumers funnel discretionary spend into higher-value gadgets.
+Food & Beverages stays in pole position on frequency and small-ticket suitability with a 28.4% share of the gift card and incentive card market size in 2024, but faces share pressure as consumers funnel discretionary spend into higher-value gadgets.
 Gift cards tied to electronics retailers are expected to grow at 11.12% CAGR, fueled by remote-work upgrades and rapid product refresh cycles.
 Apple, Amazon, and specialist chains rank among the most redeemed issuers in Japan, underlining consumer preference for flexible tech spending.
 Employers also send electronics gift cards to hybrid staff as equipment stipends, further expanding this sub-segment of the gift card market.

 Subscription entertainment, gaming, and app-store credits piggyback on electronics growth, deepening ecosystem stickiness.
 Conversely, fashion and beauty lag as returns, and sizing uncertainty encourages open-loop preferences instead.
 These divergent trajectories illustrate the granularity of opportunity that continues to broaden the scope of the gift card market.